C0C0B01/Lumi/README.md

 > [!IMPORTANT]
-> **This project is a work in progress!** Technical support is limited.
-While you are free to use this mod, expect potential bugs and incomplete features.
-Use at your own discretion. the only people who should be using this is client mod enthusiast, theme makers and plugin developers
+> **This project is what i consider a mix between Work-In-Progress and Bleeding Edge!** Support can be found on the [Lumi Discord Server](https://discord.gg/6cN7wKa8gp) and issue reports can be made there or on the github.
+If you do not want to use this mod due to the Work-In-Progress state/it being bleeding edge, try my other mod [Kettu](https://github.com/C0C0B01/Kettu) or [Wintry](https://github.com/amsyarasyiq/wintry) the project Lumi is based on!

 # **Response to [Wintry Forks statement](https://github.com/amsyarasyiq/wintry/commit/dcb2cd242dd0e6a36e796055c83fe186370143a5)**